eNMS-automation/eNMS/README.md

 eNMS uses PuTTY to automatically establish an SSH connection to any SSH-enabled device (router, switch, server, etc), from the web interface.

-## Send Jinja2 scripts to any SSH-enabled device
+## Automation with Netmiko and NAPALM

+### Netmiko support

-eNMS uses Netmiko to send Jinja2 scripts to any device that supports SSH.
+eNMS uses Netmiko to send scripts to any device that supports SSH.
 Variables can be imported in a YAML file, and a script can be sent graphically to multiple devices at once with multithreading.

 ![Send jinja2 script via SSH with netmiko](https://github.com/afourmy/eNMS/blob/master/readme/netmiko.png)

-## Interface to NAPALM
+### NAPALM support

 NAPALM is an automation framework that provides a set of functions to interact with different network device Operating Systems using a unified API.
 NAPALM can be used from within eNMS to retrieve information about a device, and change the configuration.